-Please refer to the conventions for FHS examinations for the papers to be taken.
+Please refer to the conventions for FHS examinations for the papers to be taken, available on Canvas towards the end of Michaelmas Term.

 Below is an indication of the type and number of teaching hours on this course, using Egyptology with Coptic as an example.